Frequently Asked Questions

-To bring our students, staff and courses together under one roof for the first time in our 116-year history.
 The fashion industry does not work by subject in isolation, we’ve been teaching collaboration across courses for a number of years now and it has become clear that there are increased opportunities in having all of us working closely together.

 Where are we moving to?

 We are moving to an area called East Bank on the Queen Elizabeth Olympic Park in Stratford, east London, this sits within the London Borough of Newham.
 It is part of the Lea Valley, an area of London that has an extraordinary history of industrial invention and development that is of worldwide significance.
 Stratford is well served for local, national, and international transport links and is in London’s Travelcard Zone 2/3.

 For the 2023/24 academic year, all undergraduate and postgraduate students will be at London College of Fashion, UAL, 105 Carpenters Road, Stratford, E20 2AR.

 When are we actually moving - will there be any disruption to my studies as a current student?

 We have been planning to ensure that the disruption to staff and students is minimised.
 We are in the process of confirming many of the details so please read your emails from us over the summer.
 We will send another email near the end of August which will round up the key information from your course and what you need to know when coming on site.

 East Bank access update, July 2023: The finishing of the inside of the building was delayed slightly, though we were able to mitigate this delay with a recovery timetable.
 However, rather than risk a delay later in the summer where we might have less time to plan alternatives, we are pushing back the date that you can access the site to ensure we can embed and test on-site services.
 We will be allowing students on-site to the new building from 25 September 2023.
 Please do not come on to the site before that date.